-To analyze the node level performance within the routine inversions_MP_zinv we switched to a different tool.
+To analyze the node level performance within the routine inversions\MP\zinv\ we switched to a different tool.
 As described before there are only two LAPACK function calls within this routine, zgetrf and zgetri.
-In order to get a better understanding of the performance of these functions we used the ELAPS Framework: Experimental Linear Algebra Performance Studies [33].
+In order to get a better understanding of the performance of these functions we used the ELAPS Framework: Experimental Linear Algebra Performance Studies [35].
 This tool allows to benchmark every linear algebra routine for varying input or varying number of threads.
 With the help of this tool we could explore a large parameter space flawlessly.

-The inversion routine is part of the Dyson equation, where we need to compute the inverse of an complex matrix inv(A).
+The inversion routine is part of the Dyson equation, where we need to compute the inverse of a complex matrix inv(A).
 The two LAPACK [2] function do the following: zgetrf computes an LU factorization of a general double complex M-by-N matrix using partial pivoting with row interchanges.
 The factorization has the form where P is a permutation matrix, L is lower triangular with unit diagonal elements (lower trapezoidal if m > n), and U is upper triangular (upper trapezoidal if m < n).
 This is the right-looking Level 3 BLAS version of the algorithm. zgetri computes the inverse of a matrix using the LU factorization computed by zgetrf.
-This method inverts U and then computes inv(A) by solving the system $inv(A) \times L = inv(U)$ for inv(A).
+This method inverts U and then computes $\operatorname{inv}(A)$ by solving the system $\operatorname{inv}(A) \times L = \operatorname{inv}(U)$ for $\operatorname{inv}(A)$ .